-- 3.1.
-Appendix A contains the draft updated road safety strategy that it is proposed to issue (formatted in the corporate style) as a draft for consultation. - 3.2.
-Appendix B contains the analysis of an interest group survey that was used to understand the initial perception of the direction of the strategy.
+Appendix A contains the draft updated road safety strategy (once adopted it will be formatted in the corporate style).

-Equality Impact Assessment Form and Action Table 2015
+Appendix B contains the summary of the consultation responses.

-(Expand the boxes as appropriate, please see guidance (www.somerset.gov.uk/impactassessment) to assist with completion)
+Equality Impact Assessment Form and Action Table 2015 (Expand the boxes as appropriate, please see guidance (www.somerset.gov.uk/impactassessment) to assist with completion)